imincik/geospatial-nix/README.md

 [![Build packages](https://github.com/imincik/geonix/actions/workflows/build-packages.yml/badge.svg)](https://github.com/imincik/geonix/actions/workflows/build-packages.yml)

-# Geonix - a cross-platform geospatial packages distribution and development environment
+# A cross-platform geospatial packages distribution and working environment

-**WARNING: this project is safe to run for testing, but things are in active development.
+**WARNING: this project is safe to be used for testing, but things are in active development.
 Incompatible changes without any notice can occur at any time !**